timhausweiler/p4-online-shop/README.md

 ## MVP

-The MVP would fulfill all of the minimum requirements of our P4.
+The MVP will fulfill all of the minimum requirements of our P4.
 As such users will be able to

 - browse the range of products being offered in ths shop
 - create and edit a user account
 - offer their own products and edit them after the initial creation and
-- leave, edit and delete reviews for all the products being offered -
+- leave, edit and delete reviews for all the products being offered

 <br>

-### Post-MVP
+## Post-MVP

-In the future I would like to expand the shops functionality continuously - some ideas for additional functions include:
+In the future I would like to expand the shop's functionality continuously - some ideas for additional functions include:

 - Basket functionality: add products to a basket
 - Wishlist functionality: add products to a wishlist
 - Sort products by different properties
 - Filter products by different properties
-- A user section: see previous orders, edit profile
+- A user section: see previous orders, edit profile, ...
 - Restriction to posting products to an admin user

 <br>

+## Technical setup

 ### Libraries and Dependencies